garvae/ChamelTone/README.md

 This extension **built with love**, but I am aware of the **need to refactor** this application.
 But I started to do it 8 months ago with minimal programming skills and at the start of my "programming way" had no idea how to do this better 😅.
 I am planning further refactorings and optimizations.
 I would like to refactor:
-- redux logic. it turned out to be too heavy and contains errors.
+- redux logic. it turned out to be too heavy and contains errors
+- in sass styles it is necessary to replace most of the "@import" rules with "@use" to avoid unwanted double use
 - the logic of the background page.
-There is extra code that can be shortened and logic enhanced.
+There is extra code that can be shortened and logic enhanced
 - the application has a very heavy ["csstree-validator"](https://github.com/csstree/validator) library.
 It doubles the weight of the entire application.
 This library uses MDN libraries to validate user-submitted CSS code.
-The library is too old and needs to be replaced.
+The library is too old and needs to be replaced

 ***I would love to hear your suggestions for improvements.
 Contact me on social networks.***